Town Crier

 Agenda

-On September 8, 2020, the City of St. Petersburg Community Planning & Preservation Commission held a meeting conducted via remote communications technology (Zoom) in accordance with COVID-19 executive orders.
-The meeting provided multiple participation options for the public, including video and audio access, as well as written comment submission, with all public comments limited to 3 minutes.
-The agenda document outlines procedural guidelines for attendees, including instructions for joining the virtual meeting and requirements for submitting presentation materials in advance.
+On September 8, 2020, the City of St. Petersburg Community Planning & Preservation Commission held a meeting via remote communications technology (Zoom) in compliance with COVID-19 safety protocols outlined in gubernatorial and mayoral executive orders.
+The meeting provided multiple options for public participation, including video and audio access through Zoom as well as written comment submission, with all public comments limited to 3 minutes.
+The agenda outlined procedural guidelines for attendees, including requirements for submitting presentation materials in advance to ensure compliance with FCC guidelines and proper display during the broadcast on St Pete TV.

 AI summary